5 Christmas Movie Lessons for Teens

 • TangoTab: this app gives a meal to a person in need every time you eat out!

-What do you think about this?
-What other ways do you know of to help those in need, especially as it relates to Hurricane Harvey?
+What do you think about it?
+What other ways do you know of to help those in need?

 Back to Baby Basics